beaubreedlove/FantasyFootball/rules.md

     1. A unanimous vote will be required for any changes to the rules that may in anyway affect the chances for a manager to win a cash prize.
     1. An objection shall constitute a yes vote to reverse the objected action.
     1. All votes must be cast publicly, in the message board, unconditionally, unambiguously, and by the manager who's opinion they represent.
+        1. Managers may change their vote at any time by casting a new vote that fit this criteria.
     1. A majority vote will be required for:
         1. Objections.
         1. Disambiguating any rules.